Internet titan Peter Norton sells more of art collection

 An earlier group of works from Norton's collection fetched more than $30 million at Christie's in November, doubling the pre-sale estimate and setting records for more than a dozen artists, including Paul McCarthy and Barbara Kruger.

-Norton, who created hugely successful software programs including the Norton AntiVirus, which later merged into Symantec, is one of the most active and adventurous collectors for emerging artists, according to Christie's.
+Norton, who created hugely successful software programs including the Norton AntiVirus, which later merged into Symantec, is one of the most active and adventurous collectors or emerging artists, according to Christie's.

 Works by Chuck Close, Takashi Murakami, Christopher Wool and Martin Creed will also go under the hammer in New York.